-Databases within the University Library are considered to contain credible sources.
-Articles from journals and publications - even those that are not peer-reviewed - are considered reliable resources, unless they are editorials and the sole opinion of the author.
-Encyclopedias also provide reliable information because they state a commonly accepted fact or facts.
+Databases within the library are considered to contain credible sources.
+Articles from journals and publications - even those that are not peer-reviewed - are considered reliable resources unless they are editorials and the author's sole opinion.
+Encyclopedias also provide reliable information because they state commonly accepted facts.

 If you need additional assistance with your research or have another question, please Ask Us!